To what extent should organisations adopt 'employer branding' strategies aimed at (1) potential employees and (2) existing employees?

 • Latzke, M., Mayrhofer, W., & Pernkopf (2021).
 Effects of mixed signals on employer attractiveness: A mixed-method study based on signalling and convention theory.
 Human Resource Management Journal, 31(2), 392-413. https://doi.org/10.1111/1748-8583.12313

 An organisation's ‘mixed signals’ indicate contradictory or inconsistent messaging to prospective and/or incumbent employees (Latzke et al., 2021).
 The sources of assorted ‘signalling’ are myriad (i.e., customer services, internal departments, policies/procedures); however, the detrimental impact on internal/external confidence is acute.
 Cultivating status as an employer of choice complements perceived trustworthiness and reliability (Armstrong & Taylor, 2023).
-It follows that when an organisation’s channels/communication platforms offer brand variations, it can adversely affect the internal/external experience (Latzke et al., 2021).
+When an organisation’s channels/communication platforms offer brand variations, it can adversely affect the internal/external experience (Latzke et al., 2021).

 There are several strategies organisations can adopt to mitigate the proliferation of ‘mixed signals'.
 For instance, establishing straightforward and foundational narratives of the organisation’s brand (i.e., values, culture, mission) wherever it has a presence.
 Aligning an organisation’s principles baselines the relationship between its communications and actions (i.e., external promotion of work-life balance versus internal pressure to work on-call) (Armstrong & Taylor, 2023).
 Regular assessment and evaluation of practices/policies against the brand’s messaging are strongly associated with this.
 This can alleviate areas of discord between the employee and manager experience.
 Such disparity and dissonance have the potential to happen, despite working for the same organisation, if practices/policies are unevenly implemented (Armstrong & Taylor, 2023).